Why I Like to Write

 I’ve wanted to be a writer since I was in about fifth grade and I’ve always enjoyed hearing, writing, or reading a good story.
 But when my first child was born, I decided to get serious about writing.
 I found that it’s easy to say you want to write a book.
 It’s a little more challenging to actually start one and even more challenging to finish it.
 But over time I let the story simmer and made time for the work and the joy of writing.

 Telling a story can be work but it is a joyful experience.
 When my children were little and I would sit on their beds to say goodnight, instead of just wishing each other pleasant dreams we would give “dream presents”.

 A dream present is the beginning of a very exciting, adventurous dream with a cliffhanger ending.
 Just when the story got really good, the storyteller would say, “Now, you’ll have to dream the rest.”

 I love the spark of a good story and the writing is simply dreaming the rest.

-WRITE - To be a writer this part is not optional.
+To be a writer this part is not optional.
 Yes, certain preliminary choices must be made.
 Pen or pencil.
 Computer or paper.
 Times New Roman or Courier.
 Window open or shut.
 Hot tea or iced.
-But eventually, it's a matter of sitting still and putting words on the page.
+Plain M & M’s or peanut.
+But eventually, it’s a matter of sitting still and putting words on the page.
 Keep writing until the story is finished.
 Then write some more.